Thiefre/SudokuSolver/README.md

-# A simple sudoku solver with no user interface.
-Trivial and easy to implement.
+# A simple sudoku solver with no user interface which is trivial and easy to implement.